 About this project

-The Corangamite Catchment Management Authority (CMA), in collaboration with the Centre for eResearch and Digital Innovation (CeRDI) at Federation University Australia (FedUni), the Woady Yaloak Catchment Group (WYCG) and the Surf Coast and Inland Plains Network (SCIPN) is undertaking this pilot project to develop Local Catchment Plans for catchment management in the Corangamite region.
+The Corangamite Catchment Management Authority (CMA), in collaboration with the Centre for eResearch and Digital Innovation (CeRDI) at Federation University Australia (FedUni) and landcare networks in the Corangamite region, is undertaking this project to develop Local Catchment Plans for catchment management in the Corangamite region.

 The Corangamite Regional Catchment Strategy (RCS) identifies the Landscape Zone planning process as an effective method for capturing and communicating local natural resource management (NRM) priorities.
 In developing Local Catchment Plans, the CMA has five key objectives: